 Step 4: This is what your blintz batter will look like.

-Step 5: Heat a pan and add a little coconut oil to the pan to prevent sticking.
+Step 5: Heat a pan and add coconut oil to prevent sticking.

 Add one soup ladle full of gluten free blintz batter.
 Rotate the pan around so the whole bottom of the pan is covered.
 Cook for 3 minutes until you see bubbles, then flip the blintz over to cook the other side.
 Repeat this process until all of the batter is used.